 What is the cost of NOT having a CRM solution?

 Here is a short video to highlight what you get when you do not have a CRM solution.
 It is important to note that this refers to a CRM solution, not a CRM technology.
 It is very possible to have a CRM technology, to have spent a large amount of money on that CRM technology but still not have a CRM solution.

-If you have decided to use a third party company to do the project for you, it is essential to confirm that these aspects of the project are included in the budget.
-I have heard too many stories where training in particular, was not included, but budget was spent on software demonstrations.
+If you have decided to use a third-party company to do the project for you, it is essential to confirm that these aspects of the project are included in the budget.
+I have heard too many stories where training, in particular, was not included, but the budget was spent on software demonstrations.

 If this is to be achieved, a number of things have to happen: